Side Effects of Kratom Use: What Are They?

 People that went through that, report sensations resembling high doses of opioids.
 What they experience is extreme sedation and in some cases even a loss of consciousness.

 Kratom is popular for its benefits.
 Most people use it as an alternative to more rough and addictive medication.
 They want to avoid the nasty negative consequences, including a wide range of physical and mental annoyances as well as well addiction.
-Some people think that Kratom is completely safe because it is a natural remedy.
-That is a common false belief.
-Every substance, synthetic or natural, can have benefits and has side effects and that includes Kratom.

 What are the effects of kratom in high dosages?